xgmitt00-220814/Type1toUnicode/README.md

  # Before you start

 You're probably here because you have a PDF file with garbled text - it looks fine on screen, but you get only gibberish when you try to copy+paste it.
 There are many reasons why text encoding can be wrong in PDF files and Type1toUnicode can repair only one case.
 Using the script properly can become a time-consuming task, but you may spare yourself the hassle.
 Do you really need to permanently fix your PDF files?
 Or do you merely need to copy some text?
 If so, there may be faster way: we've accidentally discovered **that [open-source viewer Evince](https://wiki.gnome.org/Apps/Evince) can return meaningful text even on files that are completely garbled in other PDF viewers** (we tested Adobe Reader, Sumatra PDF, PDF-XChange Viewer, Mozilla Firefox, Google Chrome and others).
 It's probably because Evince internally uses some sort of heuristics.
-Nevertheless, even Evince will usually correctly copy only standard ASCII characters (codes 32 to 126); special characters for foreign languages will still be garbled.
+Nevertheless, even Evince will usually correctly copy only standard ASCII characters (codes 32 to 126); special characters for foreign languages may still be garbled.

 If you don't need to preserve document's fidelity, garbled text can be fixed via OCR.
 Each page is rendered as ordinary raster image (it's called "flattening") and then fed to OCR.
 However, most OCR algorithms still struggle with special and/or non-latin characters, so the extracted text usually contains errors.
 Also, vector graphics may not be preserved, depending on how smart the OCR algorithm is.
 That may significantly increase file size.
 Nevertheless, this approach is used in practice, for example at the Internet Archive.
 You can test this for yourself, some of the czech magazines are hosted there: